 - 1. Find a well lit area. - 2.
 Select a subject, preferably something that doesn't move. - 3.
 Place the camera down and hold it steady! - 4.
 Slowly peel back the tape and move it out of the way of the pinhole.
 Hold the camera steady! - 5.
 Start with an exposure time of 8 seconds outside, and about 45 seconds inside - 6.
 Go into the darkroom and develop the paper.
-After you have run it through the chemicals (ask me for help if you need it), take it into the developing room to inspect it.

 If it is almost all white, you need a longer exposure time.
-If the paper is all black and/or dark grey, cut your exposure time in half.

-7. Process good negatives through the chemicals and hang to dry.
+If the paper is all black and/or dark grey, cut your exposure time in half. - 7.
+Process good negatives through the chemicals and hang to dry.